 - Men in black usually travel in groups of three.
 However, groups of four, two and one have been reported.

 - A professor of humanities and folklore at New York's Julliard School didn't tell anybody about his encounter with the Men in Black for years -- for fear of how people would react.

 the new black

-- A color that is currently so popular that it rivals the traditional status of black as the most reliably fashionable color: brown is the new black this seasonMore example sentences
+- A colour that is currently so popular that it rivals the traditional status of black as the most reliably fashionable colour: brown is the new black this seasonMore example sentences

 - Green goes mainstream: Last year, coming in at No. 3, was "Green is the new black" being green was trendy.

 - Let me enlighten you, dear: Orange is the new black. "